NM

 The Importance of Identifying the Root Cause

 Because tinnitus can stem from so many different sources, identifying the underlying cause is key to finding effective treatment.
-For some, removing earwax or treating an infection may resolve the issue.
-For others, using hearing aids, sound therapy, or stress management techniques may be necessary.
+For some, removing earwax or treating an infection resolves the issue.
+For others, sound therapy, stress management, or neurological desensitization may be necessary.